Welcome to ESA's EnVision science and technical pages

 EnVision will be ESA’s next Venus orbiter, providing a holistic view of the planet from its inner core to upper atmosphere to determine how and why Venus and Earth evolved so differently.

-EnVision was selected as ESA’s 5th Medium-class mission in the Agency’s Cosmic Vision plan, targeting a launch in early 2030s (current working assumption: end 2031).
-The mission adoption is scheduled for January 2024.
+EnVision was selected as ESA’s 5th Medium-class mission in the Agency’s Cosmic Vision plan, targeting a launch in 2031.
+The mission was adopted in January 2024, and ESA awarded Thales Alenia Space (TAS) the contract to build the Envision spacecraft in December 2024 and a public signature on January 28 2025.

-The objective of EnVision is to observe the planet from its inner core up to its upper atmosphere, studying the planet's history, activity and climate.
+The objective of EnVision is to use the observations of the different parts of the Venus system to studying the planet's history, activity and climate.
 This will be achieved by its five instruments, provided by European and US research institutes and space agencies.
-EnVision aims to characterize Venus’ core and mantle structure, to detect signs of past geologic processes, and to look for evidence of past liquid water.
-Recent modelling studies strongly suggest that the evolution of the atmosphere and interior of Venus are coupled, emphasizing the need to study the atmosphere, surface, and interior of Venus as a system.
+EnVision aims to characterize Venus’ core and mantle structure, to detect signs of past and present geologic processes and their coupling with the atmosphere, and to look for evidence of past liquid water.
+This emphasize the need to study the atmosphere, surface, and interior of Venus as a system.

-The ESA Study and Project Teams are located in ESA's centre ESTEC (Noordwijk, The Netherlands).
+The ESA Project Team is located in ESA's centre ESTEC (Noordwijk, The Netherlands).
 The launch and operations will be supported by the Mission Operations Centre (MOC) at ESA's centre ESOC (Darmstadt, Germany) and the science operations and data archiving by the Science Operations Centre (SOC) and Planetary Science Archive (PSA) at ESA's centre ESAC (Madrid, Spain).
 The instrument operations and operational interfaces to the SOC is distributed across the Instrument Teams.

 Further information from ESA on EnVision is available here.